mamun2519/learn-devOps-concept/os/readme.md

 ### Soft Link

-⇒ **a special type of file that serves as a reference to another file or directory**
+⇒ Link will be removed if original file is deleted or remove ⇒ **a special type of file that serves as a reference to another file or directory**

 ⇒ One File crate multiple references. if change main file then change automatic all file